frankverhoeven/fv-community-news/readme.txt

 A: Yes you could use the functions themself instead, please visit `http://www.frank-verhoeven.com/wordpress-plugin-fv-community-news/` for further details.

-Q: I recieve the error saying I should create the image dir manualy, what should I do?
+Q: The plugin asks me to manually create an image dir, what do I have to do?
-A: Create a new directory in you wordpress root dir called `wp-fvcn-images` and chmod it to 777.
-The error should go away and everything should work.
+A: You should create a new directory in your wordpress root dir (the dir where you can find the wp-content, wp-admin folders) called wp-fvcn-images, and make it writable (chmod to 777).

+== Screenshots ==

+1. The Moderation Page, 100% integrated with WordPress.
+2. The Uninstall page.
+3. The plugin has a build-in widget for the Dashboard.
+4. A lot of settings for everyone.
+5. Editing submissions just as comments.
+6. The plugin in action on DivitoDesign.com.